 - Ensure that your incident response plan includes a communication plan to engage your customers with proactive, clear and transparent language.

 - Regularly assess your data risk management process, program, and plan.
 And, test your plan regularly through mock incidents.

 - Leverage new techniques like machine learning that can be applied to security capabilities.
 These capabilities can help you better understand your systems, as well as demonstrate your level of security maturity to your customers.

 - Assess your cloud partners and their impact of on your security.
 Ask the tough questions – like “What is your risk management and response plan to handle security issues?”
 “What data is stored, for how long, and what encryption is used?”

 - Also, hold your vendors to the same standards that you must comply with.

 Your goal is to optimize the value of patient, member, and customer data for the organization by building trust and demonstrating respect for their data and privacy.
 It’s not just a matter of being compliant with standards.
 Trust is a market differentiator that provides real value to your customers, directly leads to better engagement with them, and increases revenue for your organization.

-If you’re curious how your data security and systems are helping or hindering trust-building with your customers, Chris Weirup would like to discuss his Point of View further.
 We work with our clients to help them create anti-fragile architectures while maximizing opportunities to build better consumer experiences and relationships for long-term growth.